seoklab/nurikit/python/docs/index.rst

 ..
-Project nurikit - Copyright 2023 SNU Compbio Lab.
+Project NuriKit - Copyright 2023 SNU Compbio Lab.
    SPDX-License-Identifier: Apache-2.0

-.. nurikit documentation master file, created by sphinx-quickstart on Thu May 18 09:42:54 2023.
+..
+NuriKit documentation master file, created by sphinx-quickstart on Thu May 18 09:42:54 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to nurikit's documentation!
+Welcome to NuriKit's documentation!
 ===================================

 .. toctree::